Nicolasbort/calendr/README.md

 - **For Linux OS:** Open `/etc/hosts` file
 - **For Windows OS:** Open `C:\Windows\System32\Drivers\etc\hosts` file

-Add `127.0.0.1 api.calendr management.calendr` to the file file to access the API using `api.calendr:8000` and the management UI using `management.calendr:8000`
+Add `127.0.0.1 api.calendr admin.calendr` to the file file to access the API using `api.calendr:8000` and the administration UI using `admin.calendr:8000`

 ## How to build